Overview of postmenopause

 - Urinary incontinence

 - Night sweats

-If you are experiencing postmenopausal symptoms, the experienced team of gynecologists at Dignity Health are here to provide lasting care during postmenopause in AZ, CA, and NV.
+If you are experiencing postmenopausal symptoms, the compassionate team of gynecologists at Dignity Health is here to provide lasting care.
 Find a Doctor and make an appointment today.

 The cause of postmenopause is singular and simple.
 It occurs when your ovaries make significantly less of the reproductive hormones estrogen and progesterone, which results in the cessation of ovulation.
 This ultimately happens as a natural decline in these hormones over a period of years, but it can happen prematurely due to: